 Pattern Beauty extends a deep-cleaning solution to the prevalent issue of frizzy, dry, and rough tresses of type 3 and type 4 curls.
-The main ingredients include Matcha Green Tea, Panthenol, and Aloe Vera.
+The main ingredients include Matcha Green Tea (here are some Matcha benefits for you), Panthenol, and Aloe Vera.

 The 7.8 fl. oz. comes in recyclable packaging and is sulfate-free!
 You can use it as your regular shampoo and go for one or two washes, depending on your hair requirements.
 Finishing up with a conditioner adds the cherry on the cake.

 Suitable for all hair types (even colored!), Moroccanoil Clarifying Shampoo is a sulfate, phosphate, and paraben-free product.
 Its highly concentrated formula consists of Argan Oil, Keratin, Panthenol, and extracts of Lavender, Rosemary, Jojoba, and Chamomile.